What are Circuit Breakers?

 Reducing the X-section Area

-If we decrease the arc cross-sectional area the arc resistance increases and the arc current is
+If we decrease the arc cross-sectional area the arc resistance increases and the arc current decreases.

 Splitting the Arc